Navy10021/multiplex-terror-network-gnn/README.md

 This repo supports an optional notebook workflow for rapid prototyping, visualization, and debugging.
 A Jupyter notebook is provided (e.g., ./notebooks/multiplex-terror-network-gnn.ipynb) that:
-- Generates complex terrorist networks data
+- Generates configurable synthetic multiplex network data
 - GNN-based model training and evaluation
 - Visualizes and interprets results